-What followed were several months of ultrasound scans and blood tests to determine where in her cycle Melissa was at.
+Several months of ultrasound scans and blood tests followed, to determine where Melissa was in her monthly cycle.
 She also had to undergo daily hormone injections for ovary stimulation and take oral pills for hormone management as she was a cancer patient.
-Thereafter, two to three visits a week to Dr Ann’s clinic became the norm.
-Though the initial steps seem daunting, she says the actual egg harvesting procedure was a breeze.
+Though the initial steps seemed daunting, Melissa says she found the actual egg harvesting procedure quite easy.

 “The whole process took about half an hour after which I was able to go home.
-I felt tender after the procedure and this was understandable, according to Dr Ann, as my ovaries blew up into a size of an orange (from a chestnut!) due to the number of eggs we were able to harvest.
-I was able to freeze around 10 eggs,” says Melissa.
+I felt tender after the procedure and this was understandable.
+My doctor explained that our ovaries are usually the size of a nut, but mine blew up to the size of an orange, due to the number of eggs.
+The doctors were able to harvest and freeze around 10 eggs,” says Melissa.

-Having gone through the procedure twice before undergoing chemotherapy, Melissa currently has 20 eggs frozen and is confident that this will increase her chances of having at least two babies if she is unable to bear children naturally.
+Melissa went through two rounds of egg harvesting and freezing before undergoing chemotherapy, so she has 20 eggs frozen.
+She hopes this will increase her chances of having at least two babies if she is unable to bear children naturally.

-“I have heard friends talk about feeling guilty when science interferes with the miraculous process of producing life, but medical procedures like egg freezing and IVF (in-vitro fertilisation) do not make this process any less miraculous.
-What these procedures aim to do is to give women the chance of experiencing motherhood,” Melissa counters.
+She admits that she’s heard comments from people that science shouldn’t interfere with the miraculous process of producing life, but she counters, “Medical procedures like egg freezing and IVF (in-vitro fertilization) do not make the process of birth any less miraculous.
+What these procedures aim to do is to give women the chance of experiencing motherhood.”

-Here’s everything you need to know about egg freezing in Singapore:
+Here’s what you need to know now about egg freezing in Singapore: